ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 * (1) As new data is streamed in, we capture a snapshot of the latest information, which includes all data accumulated since the previous snapshot was taken.
 * (2) From this data, we extract the most recent timestamp available.
 This timestamp will be helpful for retrieving the next snapshot.
-* (3) Subsequently, we utilize the snapshot to update the overall UK's Company House data.
+* (3) Subsequently, we utilize the snapshot to update the overall UK's Companies House data.
 * This process repeats as we capture another snapshot of the most recent streamed data, using the last timestamp from the previous snapshot.

-This process enables continuous updates to the UK's Company House data as new data is streamed.
+This process enables continuous updates to the UK's Companies House data as new data is streamed.

 Let's set up dbt.
 Go to [this link](https://www.getdbt.com/) and click on *Create a free account*: